‘The Kelly Clarkson Show’ & Other TV Series Halt Production In Wake Of Coronavirus Outbreak

-The Kelly Clarkson Show and other television series’ have reportedly halted production in the wake of the Coronavirus outbreak reported Deadline.
-This includes shows from across all of their entertainment platforms.
+The Kelly Clarkson Show and other television series have reportedly halted production in the wake of the coronavirus outbreak, reported Deadline.
+This includes shows from across all entertainment platforms.

-The entertainment news site reported that one of the series’ which is affected includes the freshman talk show, which will air its last original episode today before it goes on a reported hiatus of two weeks.
-A return for The Kelly Clarkson Show depends on the decision of the network to move forward with further production after a re-evaluation of the current health situation.
+The entertainment news site reported that one of the series affected includes the freshman talk show, which will air its last original episode today before it goes on a reported hiatus of two weeks.
+A return for The Kelly Clarkson Show depends on the network’s decision to move forward with further production after a re-evaluation of the current health situation.

-“The safety and health of our cast, crew, and employees is our top priority,” NBCU said in a statement reported by Deadline regarding the protective measures the network has underaken.
+“The safety and health of our cast, crew, and employees is our top priority,” NBCU said in a statement reported by Deadline.
+“Where possible, we are pausing production for two weeks as a precautionary measure, following which we will reassess and determine an appropriate start date.”

+“In some cases, we are accelerating plans to wrap up physical production.”

 It's a full house on today's #KellyClarksonShow!
 Don't miss @janemarielynch, @billengvall, @NickLachey & @VanessaLachey PLUS an extra special surprise guest ???? pic.twitter.com/swm4iXHKxl